Training Shoes vs. Running Shoes: What’s the Difference and Which Should You Wear?

 - Firm heel cushioning

-- Lower heel-toe drop
+- Lower heel-to-toe drop

 - More durable